– A $51 million-dollar project that took two years and two phases, incorporated 100 new palm trees into two new public parks with Silva Cells.

-Like most barrier islands, Fort Lauderdale beach is low lying, surrounded by the ocean on one side and the intracoastal on the other, both saltwater bodies, even though the latter is brackish.
-Fresh water is lighter than saltwater, so the rainwater that falls on the installation percolates through the surface and ends up forming a freshwater lens on the surface of the saltwater.
+Like most barrier islands, Fort Lauderdale beach is low-lying, surrounded by the ocean on one side and the intracoastal on the other, both saltwater bodies, even though the latter is brackish.
+Freshwater is lighter than saltwater, so the rainwater that falls on the installation percolates through the surface and ends up forming a freshwater lens on the surface of the saltwater.
 The trees and palms on this site will derive nutrients from this process.
 The water table is of note at this site, since the 2x system was invariably installed, at a minimum depth of 43”, just steps from the beach.
-A common misconception is that barrier islands are too low lying to install that deep.
+A common misconception is that barrier islands are too low-lying to install that deep.
 In reality, the geology shows that the island is actually higher toward the ocean and tapers off towards the intra-coastal.
-The westerly construction required fill to increase the elevation for much of the construction, including Silva Cells.
+The westerly construction required to fill to increase the elevation for much of the construction, including Silva Cells.

 Data & Reporting

 The design community looks to geotechnical reports for all sorts of information including the water table depth.
 Unfortunately, these reports are just a snapshot in time.
 For example, king tides typically occur in the fall, and if the Geotech report was done in May, for example, the data might be off.
 When deciding what depth of Silva Cell to use on a barrier island, designers should check the record with city officials who typically monitor the variability of the water table and its relation to the National Geodetic Vertical Datum (NVGD), used to measure the elevation of a point above and below sea level.
 Cities often have fluctuation data gathered by monitors throughout the barrier islands.
 Such data is often critical to many site requirements including Silva Cells.

 Strength In The Face Of Adversity: Strong Roots Make Resilient Trees